rothomas/api_flow/README.md

 ```

 Note the `{? my_site_url ?}` in the `url` field.
 This is a substitution point for a variable
 extracted from context.
+Most likely in this example there would be a `my_site_url` key
+defined in a profile file.

+#### The body field
 The `body` field can be a string, or it can be, e.g., `template:my_cool_flow_body.json` to load
 a template file, or it can be structured YAML.
 If you use structured YAML, this content will be
 reformatted as JSON to form the request body.
+If you intend to send a non-JSON body, you _must_ use
+a template file.

+#### Retry configuration
 The `wait_for_success` field defines the `step_retry_config` for the step.
 The retry configuration
 has two fields:
-- `attempt`: the number of times to try a failing request
+- `attempt`: total number of times to try a request when failures are encountered
 - `delay`: seconds to pause in between request attempts.
 If provided this applies to every attempt,
 _including the first one_.

 You can specify both of these directly under a `wait_for_success` dict key.
 Alternately, simply
-doing `wait_for_success: true` in your definition will supply a default config (three attempts
+using `wait_for_success: true` in your definition will supply a default config (three attempts
 with five-second delay).
 Omitting the `wait_for_success` field results in a no-retry configuration
 (one attempt, zero delay).

+> **Caution:** a zero delay with a positive retry will spam retries of failing requests as fast as it can.

+#### Step outputs
 The `outputs` of the step are defined as a map of variable names to [JSONPath](https://jsonpath.com/)
 expressions, which are applied to the body of a JSON response to extract the value.
 These
 variables are assigned to the Step for later access, so that `my_cool_step.my_output_var` refers
 to the value extracted from the response body.

-> **Caution:** a zero delay with a positive retry will spam retries of failing requests as fast as it can.
+#### Running the step

-The `execute()` method runs the flow (including all retries if applicable) and returns `True` if the
+The `execute()` method runs the step (including all retries if applicable) and returns `True` if the
 final request attempt succeeded.
+To reiterate, you typically will not call this directly.
+The `execute`
+method on Flow objects calls `execute` on each Step.

 ### Flows
 Flows are what you actually execute.
 They are loaded from YAML files and define a set of Steps to
 execute in sequence.
 Flows can also optionally declare a set of other prerequisite flows that supply
 step outputs the current flow depends on.
+The prerequisite mechanism is a way to split out and reuse
+common sub-flows required in multiple different flows, for example, logging in and getting a session ID.
 ```mermaid
 classDiagram
   class Flow